 Caminandes: Gran Dillama has been included in Puzzlfy!

 Puzzlfy is an app for kids, it allows them to create a puzzle out of any video they are watching.
 While playing the video, if the user hits the “Puzzlfy” button, the current frame of the video instantly becomes a puzzle.
+It´s a great website design, if you need any assistance to design your company´s website then visit website design carrollton ga.

 We are always glad to see the many uses that can be done with Open Content and we wish the guys at Radius60 Studios the best of luck with Puzzlfy!